hftbattle/documentation/en/terms.md

 - An **order book** is the list of orders that a trading venue (in particular stock exchanges) uses to record the interest of buyers and sellers in a particular financial instrument.
   An order book is displayed as a table, in which prices are sorted upwards.
-  Green color signifies purchase, red one - sale.
+  Green color signifies purchase, red one — sale.
   <p align="center">
   <img src="{{ book["gitbook.img"] }}/order_book_example.png" title="An order book example">
   </p>

 <a id="bid"></a>

-- **Bid** is the price a market participant will buy a commodity at to buy a product in such a way.
+- **BID** is the price a market participant will buy a commodity at to buy a product in such a way.

 <a id="ask"></a>